Protoncracker/Protoncracker/README.md

 </ul>

 ## Personal Quote
-Self control and sacrifice: "The Bird of Hermes is my name, eating my wings to make me tame."
+> Sacrifice: "The Bird of Hermes is my name, eating my wings to make me tame."

-Own: "A hacker needs only an entrypoint—if it exists, every wall is just a challenge waiting to be bypassed."
+> Passion: "A hacker needs only an entrypoint—if it exists, every wall is just a challenge waiting to be bypassed."

 ## Stats
 <p align="center">